 Joint European Project TEMPUS IV/VI

-“Initial and Further Education and Training for Educationalists and Managers in Education in the field of Diversity”
+“Initial and Further Training for Teachers and Education Managers with Regard to Diversity”

-Substantiations, aims and tasks
+Description, aims and objectives

-- Setting up networks in local education landscapes to include marginal groups
+- Setting up networks in local education landscapes to include marginal groups.

-- Creating an inclusive milieu in Universities
+- Creating an inclusive environment in universities.

 Reasons for the Project